 There's nothing like a relaxing soak in a hot bath to help you destress.
 Fill the tub with lavender bath salts, and position a bromeliad beside you to keep you company.
 It'll be very happy there: the plant gets a lot of its nutrients from moisture in the air, so it will love the steam coming off the water.
 The tropical leaves will also bring colour to the room, and creating an attractive contrast against plain white tiles.

-And for the minis…
+Something for the kids…

-It’s never too early to introduce children to the love of plants.
-Placing a couple of miniplants like the Kalanchoë blossfeldiana in the nursery is a fun way to introduce greenery to your mini-person.
-It will teach them about the amazing botanical world, whilst the flowers bring colour to the rather grey autumn light.
-Choosing the plant together, watering, finding a good spot: encourage that new green friendship to grow.
+It’s never too early to introduce children to plants.
+Place a couple of smaller plants like the Kalanchoë blossfeldiana in the playroom and begin to teach your child about greenery.
+They'll learn about the botanical world, and enjoy the positive effects of flowers indoors.
+Choose the plant together, water it, find it a good spot and encourage a new green friendship to bloom.

 In your office, there may not be much opportunity to relax.
 Our brains are working overtime with studying, meetings, emails, research and paperwork.
 It means that a few plants, placed judiciously, can make a real difference.
 An experiment by Helen Russell at the University of Surrey showed that people working on difficult assignments are less stressed when they are in a plant-filled room, compared to those in rooms without plants.
 One extra tip: choose less demanding plants for your desk, such as echeveria, then you won't catch yourself worrying about them.